-On the picture: the returned boys “reconstructing” Rotterdam (read Maastrichter Star).
+The returned boys “reconstructing” Rotterdam (read Maastrichter Star).

 Then, in the late 40-ties and early 50-ties, ten-thousands of Dutchmen and “repentis” (Indonesians) arrived to the Netherlands from Indonesia because that country proclaimed independence and nationalized all Dutch (private and state) properties.
 To make matters even worse, in the stormy night of 1st February 1953 sea water broke through the for years neglected (crisis of the 30-ties, the war of the 40-ties) dikes and the Netherlands suffered much from the floodings.

 Then came the 60-ties and the Netherlands became in almost all aspects a renovated and modern country.
 Most dikes had been renewed, the Marchal loans repaid to the USA and the new fellow countrymen absorbed.
 A new generation arose, demanding their rights.
 It was the message of the new era.
 The churches began to be empty (care should be a civil-right, so the state has to do it), unions had changed, all social justice had to be completed, carefull consultation and participation must be normal; it all changed all political parties (the “poldermodel” came in use).
 Further, the prosperity grew rapidely.
 Some example: a 19-year old boy used to earn (ca 1964) about 100 guilders a week, then went into military service, was payed 1 to 1.80 guilders per day and after returning to normal life, 22-years old, he started earning ca. 800 guilders a month!
-In the picture: Young Dutchmen in the late 50-ties.
+In the picture: Young Dutchmen in the late 50-ties (first from right: Author).

 The 60/80-ties were the period of large demonstrations.
 Against the war in Vietnam, for education, against nuclear arms en energy, etc. Those against the cruise missiles to be positioned in the Netherlands brought almost 1 million people to The Hague.
 That generation used slogans as: “We are born after the war – we donot want to change that!” and “I prefer a Russian in the kitchen rather than a rocket in my garden”.
 It was the last demostration of a generation that became mature in the 60-ties that made themselves really audible.
 The “babyboom or after ’45-generation of students (born just after the war), was not only absorbed by domestic situation however but also observed again carefully what was happening abroad.
 For example, the uprise in Hungary made a deep impression: “Hungary, we are with you!” was the yell of the protesters on the streets and in front of the eastern embassies.
 The poor people that escaped from Hungary, refugees, are now fully absorbed into Dutch society.
 Many “students” of the ’45-generation went also, in 1968, to Prague to see what was going on there.
 They were deeply shocked by the Warsaw Pact troops’ invasion.
 There was great respect for the way the Czechs endured their fate.
 Many of them (generation ’45) had tears in their eyes when, unfortunately, much later ex-leader of the Czech communist party Alexander Dubček came for the first time into the EU parliament and received a standing ovation.
 (He was the president of Czechoslovakia that introduced “communism with a human face” – so he gave hope, in the 60-ties).
 In the picture: anti-cruise missile protests.